UDC-GAC/jhwloc/README.md

-# jhwloc: Java Portable Hardware Locality library
+# jhwloc: Java Hardware Locality library

 **jhwloc** is a Java wrapper for the Portable Hardware Locality (hwloc) library available at: